GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 ![](trial8_logs/screenshots/15m49.png)

-Did not get a chance to take the screenshot of when the player named Meitner throws the ball away.
+Did not get a chance to take the screenshot of when the player named "Meitner" throws the ball away.
 But believe me he does you have my code in this repo.
 Just realized the naming convention for the screenshots are not what I wanted so will change the take_screenshot script.

 ## Trial #9